dsyer/azure-custom-handler/README.md

 ### Run in Azure Function App

-The container can be run in Azure by creating a "Function App" and then modifying the container image configuration (e.g. in the UI) to point to the image we just built.
+The container can be run in Azure by creating a ["Function App"](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites/kind/functionapp) and then modifying the container image configuration (e.g. in the UI) to point to the image we just built.
+There doesn't seem to be a way to specify the container image until after the app is deployed - it is created with a default container image to start with.
+The UI for "Function Apps" looks identical to the ["App Services"](https://portal.azure.com/#blade/HubsExtension/BrowseResource/resourceType/Microsoft.Web%2Fsites) UI.
+That's the one we used to run a Spring Boot container without the "Function App" wrapper.